Brockville: History

-During the Summer of 1812, the Hon.
-Charles Jones, and other leading residents of the village, then known by the misleading name, Elizabethtown, started to refer to the village as Brockville in their correspondence.
+During mid-1812, the Hon.
+Charles Jones, and other leading residents of the village, then known by the misleading name Elizabethtown, started to refer to the village as Brockville in their correspondence.
 The commanding British General in Upper Canada and temporary administrator of the province was Major-General Isaac Brock.
-He was celebrated as the "Hero and Saviour" of Upper Canada because of his recent success in securing the surrender by Americans of Fort Detroit during the first months of the War of 1812–14.
+He was celebrated as the "Hero and Saviour" of Upper Canada because of his recent success in securing the surrender by Americans of Fort Detroit during the first months of the War of 1812.
 After the surrender of Fort Detroit, General Brock was next involved in other battles on the Niagara Peninsula.
 On October 13, 1812, he was fatally wounded while leading troops up the heights near the village of Queenston, then temporarily held by American militia.
+General Brock had learned of the honour being offered by the residents of Elizabethtown but had no chance to give it his official blessing before his death.
+It took several years for Provincial officials to officially accept the new name, though most residents used it.
 A raid on Elizabethtown occurred on the early morning of February 7, 1813, when Benjamin Forsyth and 200 of his American forces crossed the frozen Saint Lawrence River, occupied the settlement, seized military and public stores, freed American prisoners, and captured local militia soldiers and leading citizens.

-General Brock had learned of the honour being offered by the residents of Elizabethtown but had no chance to give it his official blessing before his death.
-It took quite a few years for Provincial officials to officially accept the new name, though most residents used it.

-By 1830, the population of Brockville exceeded 1000.
+By 1830, the population of Brockville exceeded 1,000.
 This entitled it to be represented by its own elected member in the House of Assembly.
 Henry Jones, the village postmaster, was elected in October 1830 to the 11th Parliament of the Province.

 Brockville became Ontario's first incorporated self-governing town on January 28, 1832, two years before the town of Toronto.
-By means of the Brockville Police Act passed by the Legislative Assembly of Upper Canada, Brockville was granted the right to govern its own affairs, pass laws, and raise taxes.
+After the passing of the Brockville Police Act passed by the Legislative Assembly of Upper Canada, Brockville was granted the power to govern its own affairs, pass laws, and raise taxes.
 The first elections for the new Board of Police were held on April 2, 1832, when four male citizens were elected to the Police Board.
 These four, in turn, chose a fifth member, Daniel Jones, who became the first Police Board President (or Mayor) of Brockville.
 In March 1836, he became the first native Upper Canadian to receive a knighthood for services to the Crown.

-By 1846, the population was 2,111, and there were many buildings made of stone and brick.
-There was a County Court House and Jail, six churches or chapels, and a steamboat pier for travel to and from Montreal and Kingston.
-Two newspapers were published, there were two bank agencies and the post office received mail daily.
+By 1846, the population was 2,111.
+This growth was accompanied by the construction of many buildings made of stone and brick.
+There was a County courthouse and Jail, six churches or chapels, and a steamboat pier for travel to and from Montreal and Kingston.
+Two newspapers were published, two bank agencies were established, and the post office received mail daily.
 Several court and government departments had offices here.
-The first industries consisted of one grist mill, four tanneries, two asheries and four wagon makers, in addition to tradesmen of various types.
+The first industries consisted of one grist mill, four tanneries, two asheries and four wagon makers, in addition to tradespeople of various types.